collaborative-robotics/documentation/docs/pages/client-python.rst

 * Press ``z`` — same motion along **+z**.
 * Press ``q`` — quits.

-By watching the physical robot (or a visualisation) you can quickly verify that the axes match your expectations before writing any motion code.
+By watching the physical robot (or a visualization) you can quickly verify that the axes match your expectations before writing any motion code.